yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk.md

 ---
 > 👍 Recommended SDK
 >
-> We recommend using the [Web Seamless SDK](seamless-sdk-payment-web) for a smooth integration experience.
-This option provides a flexible payment solution with pre-built UI components and customization options.
+> We recommend the [Web Seamless SDK](doc:seamless-sdk-payment-web) for a smooth integration experience.
+It provides a flexible payment solution with prebuilt UI components and customization options.

 Welcome to the Yuno Full SDK (Web) guide.
-This guide will help you get started with Yuno's payment solutions.
-Whether you're looking to implement your first payment integration or enhance your existing setup, this guide provides all the information you need to create a seamless payment experience for your users.
+Use this guide to get started with Yuno's payment solutions and create a seamless payment experience for your users.

 > 📘 Web SDK v1.1 Release
 >